ed50245/crate/docs/general/ddl/data-types.rst

 ..
 NOTE::

-    Given that dynamically added sub-columns of an ``IGNORED`` objects are not indexed, filter operations on these columns cannot utilize the index and instead a value lookup is performed for each matching row.
+    Given that dynamically added sub-columns of an ``IGNORED`` object are not indexed, filter operations on these columns cannot utilize the index and instead a value lookup is performed for each matching row.
 This can be mitigated by combining a filter using the ``AND`` clause with other